Komefumi/webpack-trigger-route-on-emit-plugin/README.md

 # Webpack Trigger Route on Emit Plugin

-Note: You can check the titan-branches branch of scully-blastique (mentioned in this README) to get a better idea of how this plugin is used
+Note: You can check the [titan-branches](https://github.com/Komefumi/titan-branches) project to get a better idea of how this plugin is used
 Make sure to check the config/webpack.config.js file in the project Also the plugin's typescript files within it's src directory should be straightforward to reason